 Students on exchange to York University for one semester (less than 6 months) typically do not require a study permit.
 Please refer to the following Government of Canada website and refer to section “Short-term courses [R188(1)(c)]”.

-Students who have received special authorization to study for two semesters (more than 6 months) at York University WILL require a study permit.
-Once you receive the admission letter and PAL, please proceed to apply for the study permit to Canada.
+Students who will be studying for two semesters (more than 6 months) at York University WILL require a study permit.
+Once you receive the admission letter, please proceed to apply for the study permit to Canada.

 Whether you’re coming to York for one semester or two, you may still need an entry visa or eTA.
 Visit the York International Entry Visa webpage for more information.